The Line Element

 With Closed area property checked, an area between the polyline and the Axis 1 set in the data properties interface is created with certain fill colors.

-Now check both the Closed area property and the Connect head and tail property, which means modifying the chart properties in A6’s code as follows:
+Now check both the Closed area property and the End to end property, which means modifying the chart properties in A6’s code as follows:

 Then you’ll get the following plotting result: